Superconductivity-enhanced spin pumping: Role of Andreev resonances

 It is clear that outside of the S, where $\Delta\rightarrow 0$, we get $A(\varepsilon)\rightarrow 0$, leading to normal region's basis elements,

 Therefore, the incident and reflected modes in N and S layers can be expanded as

 and

-The scattering matrix across the S is obtained by imposing the following conditions: 1) Continuity of the wave functions $\Psi_{N_r}, \Psi_S$ and their derivative at the interface $x=0$.
-2) Continuity of the current inside the S, that is, $0<x<d_S$.
-3) Continuity of $\Psi_S, \Psi_N$ their derivative at $x=d_S$.
+The scattering matrix across the S is obtained by imposing the following conditions: (1) continuity of the wave functions and their derivative at the interfaces $x=0,d_S$, (2) continuity of the current inside the S, that is, $0<x<d_S$.
 A straight forward algebra, under Andreev approximation $\Delta/E_F\ll 1$, yields

 where